About

 Master of Social Work, University of Houston | Bachelor of Science in Psychology, University of Houston| Non-Profit Leadership Alliance | Executive Leadership Certification at Rice University | FBI Citizens Academy

-A licensed social worker, Timeka Walker is an innovative leader with over 18 years in nonprofit management and leadership.
+Timeka Walker is an innovative leader with over 20 years in nonprofit leadership.
 Timeka is dedicated to serving the most vulnerable and marginalized in our society to bring dignity and love to each individual.
-Before joining the fight against human trafficking, Timeka served HIV positive homeless men and women and those suffering from mental illness through the AIDS Foundation Houston.
-During her decade-long tenure Timeka served as the Program Director, Senior Director of Programs, and finally as the Chief Operating Officer.
-Additionally, Timeka worked with at-risk youth at Neighborhood Centers for six years.
+Before joining the fight to end human trafficking, Timeka worked with vulnerable youth, HIV positive homeless men and women, and those suffering from mental illness.
+Throughout her career Timeka has served in various leadership roles in programs, operations, administration, and finance.

-Joining UAHT in 2015, Timeka passionately leads the organization in its efforts to offer trauma-informed programming and serving as a unifying force for the entire anti-human trafficking movement.
-Under her leadership the organization has grown from two team members to over 20 members and serves over 25,000 individuals each year.
+Joining UAHT in 2015, Timeka passionately leads the organization in its efforts to offer trauma-informed programming and serving as a unifying force for the anti-human trafficking movement.

-Timeka received her Licensed Master of Social Worker from the University of Houston and holds an Executive Leadership Certification from Rice University.
+Timeka received her Licensed Master of Social Work from the University of Houston and holds an Executive Leadership Certification from Rice University.

 Elaine Andino